-This course is designed to provide future leaders of nonprofit organizations a thorough understanding of the issues surrounding management and administration in the not-for-profit sector.
-Both theoretical and practical discussions on nonprofit finance, leadership, board and staff governance, volunteer management, public relations, entrepreneurship, risk management and program development are include.
-Presentations and field work with local nonprofit organizations will be included.
+This course is designed to provide future leaders of nonprofit organizations with a thorough understanding of the issues surrounding management and administration in the not-for-profit sector.
+Both theoretical and practical discussions on nonprofit finance, leadership, board and staff governance, volunteer management, public relations, entrepreneurship, risk management and program development are included.
+Presentations and fieldwork with local nonprofit organizations will be included.
 Approved as MBA elective.